carantes/CircularProgressControl/README.md

 ## Features

 - automatically update the circle progress when the elapsed time is set
+- autolayout compatible
 - autoformat the timer label
 - tint color of progress layer and label
 - state description can be changed